 We've lived in our house for over four years, and while I'm grateful for the walls that bring us warmth and comfort each day, I have also, admittedly, been itching to move.
 It's currently more of a recreational fancy (oh, Trulia, how I've been enjoying your app!) but moving has been enough of a point of conversation that I've needed to talk Laurel down about it more than a few times.
 So when Unpakt (a free web app that provides quotes, reviews, and ratings for pre-screened moving companies) approached me about sharing my thoughts about moving, I immediately thought about how to talk to kids about moving (not to mention whether the universe is telling me that my own move is forthcoming!).
 Here are some talking points that have proven very helpful during Laurel and my discussions:

-If you're moving soon, check out these tips for moving with toddlers and rocking the weekend move.
-And think about trying out Unpakt.
+If you're moving soon, think about trying out Unpakt.
 As I mentioned in point #5 I'm a huge fan of hiring moving help and in the past I've needed to do it old school -- lots of phone calls and notes and "I'll call you back later with an estimate."
 Since I'm not wild about the phone to begin with, I love that there's now an easy way to get simultaneous quotes from already vetted movers without picking up the phone.
 Yay, technology!
-Finally, if you have other ideas to share about how to talk to kids about moving, feel free to share in the comments below!

 Disclosure: This post was inspired by both my personal itch to relocate and a well timed sponsored opportunity by Unpakt.com.